 DNA contains genes that carry instructions to construct the :

-- Sequence of nucleotides that is responsible for making proteins.
+- The sequence of nucleotides that is responsible for making proteins.

-- Sequence of nucleotides that transcribes the ribosomal RNA (rRNA) which enters in the building of ribosomes.
+- The sequence of nucleotides that transcribes the ribosomal RNA (rRNA) which enters the building of ribosomes.

-- Sequence of nucleotides that transcribes the transfer RNA (tRNA) which carries the amino acides during protein synthesis.
+- The sequence of nucleotides that transcribes the transfer RNA (tRNA) which carries the amino acids during protein synthesis.

 The genes in eukaryotes: less than 70% of the genome serve the function of RNA and protein synthesis and the rest of the genome is unaccounted ( has unknown function).